 Award Letter to Administrative Leaders (includes project areas for County Medals and Young Achievers)

-**NOTE: All awards for the 2019-2020 program year will be submitted via Google Form OR fill out and submit the PDF Form to the Extension office.
-Individuals who need assistance with or experience technical difficulties with Google Forms should email email@example.com to obtain PDF applications which can be submitted via email.
+**NOTE: All awards for the 2020-2021 program year will be submitted via Google Form OR fill out and submit the PDF Form to the Extension office.
+Individuals who need assistance with or experience technical difficulties with either form option should email email@example.com or visit the Extension office for a hard copy.